Alaa-Alotaibi/AI-and-Robotics-activity.1/README.md

 # AI-and-Robotics-activity.1
-This repository contains step by step guide to achieving the following :
+This repository contains step by step guide for achieving the following :
 1. Installing Linux OS Ubuntu
 2. Installing ROS